 Level 1 – If you process more than six million transactions per year – through any channel – and if your business has previously been victim of a data breach, you’ll be categorised under level 1.

 Types of PCI assessment

 Once you know what PCI level your business belongs to, you can seek an audit for your organisation to see if you’re PCI compliant.
-In all likelihood, as a Tyl merchant you will require a Self-Assessment Questionnaire (SAQ), which is completed automatically through our PCI portal when you sign up with Tyl.
-But in general, here are the four types of PCI assessment:
+As a Tyl merchant you will be notified if you are required to complete a Self-Assessment Questionnaire (SAQ) through our PCI portal.
+In general, here are the four types of PCI assessment

-- Self-Assessment Questionnaire (SAQ) – Level 2, 3 and 4 organisations should complete a SAQ using guidelines set out by the PCI Security Standards Council.
+4. Self-Assessment Questionnaire (SAQ) – Level 2 and 3 (with some Level 4) organisations should complete a SAQ using guidelines set out by the PCI Security Standards Council.
 The nature of your business will determine which type of SAQ you need to complete.